Instant Pot Cabbage Roll Soup

 How to make it

-- Use the SAUTE feature to brown the ground meat along with the onions, garlic and fennel seeds.
+- Use the SAUTE feature to brown the ground meat along with the onions, garlic, and fennel seeds.
 Drain off any excess fat.

-- Pour the crushed tomatoes and tomato paste on top but do not stir.
+- Pour the crushed tomatoes and tomato paste on top, but do not stir.
 (This will help to prevent the BURN message.)

 - Lock the lid into place and press the MANUAL button.
 Adjust the time to 15 minutes at HIGH pressure.

-- When the time is up, release the pressure, stir and serve.
+- When the time is up, release the pressure, stir, and serve.

-How to store it
+How to Store

 If you happen to have any leftovers, store them in the fridge for up to 5 days.
 Cabbage roll soup can be reheated on the stovetop in a saucepan.